The Gap

 Put the tools in their hands.

-Sit down with them, open a model, and use it for something real.
-Fluency comes from daily use, not from reading about it.
+Sit down with them, open one of these tools, and use it for something real.
+Comfort comes from using it daily, not from reading about it.

 Let them build something.

-A teenager can describe what they want in plain language and ship a working website in an afternoon.
+A teenager can describe what they want in plain language and have a working prototype by the end of the afternoon.
 The skill is not syntax.
 It is knowing what to ask for and when to push back.
 Give them the room to try.

 Take the trades seriously.